 After having dealt with this myself over and over, I have a few thoughts on the matter.
 Let’s dig in…

 A strong conviction.

 As you can probably tell, with a word like “Evolution” in the name of my company and on my business cards, I’m a strong proponent of constant improvement.
-You can see it on the What is Fresh Evolution page and even in the most recent blog post, “Constant improvement.”
+You could see it on the old What is Fresh Evolution page (now deleted, because…improvement) and even in the most recent blog post, “Constant improvement.”

 If you were to take a tour of my apartment this conviction would be just as obvious.
 It’s how most of you would probably imagine.
 Inspiring quotes and moving images taped up all over.
 Multiple dry erase boards with current goals, plans, and achievements.
 Even the bathroom mirror isn’t safe from my brain.